 The Scrum Guide describes three critical roles in a scrum team:

-• The Development Team: A group of in-house or remote developers that work on the project together.
-We’ll discuss more on each role in the development team below.
+- The Development Team: A group of in-house or remote developers that work on the project together.
+We’ll discuss each role in the development team in more detail below.

 The product owner is often the client and not one of the core members of the development team.
 So while they still will need to be kept up to date with the project’s progress, they won’t have any influence on the software development team structure.